 9Barista Espresso Machine

-If you’re looking for a less expensive home espresso option, the 9Barista comes strongly recommended by Dan from Climpson & Sons.
-It’s a stovetop coffee maker for espresso, invented by a jet engineer, and just introduced to the market via Kickstarter.
+The 9Barista comes strongly recommended by Dan from Climpson & Sons.
+It’s a stovetop coffee maker for espresso, invented by a jet engineer, and recently introduced to the market via Kickstarter.
 “It’s innovative, aesthetically pleasing, and has revolutionised the old-school [Bialetti] Moka Pot,” says Dan, comparing the machine to the traditional stovetop coffee method.
 “Where the Moka Pot arguably produces watery, burnt coffee, the 9Barista performs like an actual espresso machine.”
 The name hints at how the machine works: “It can produce nine bars of pressure like a commercial-grade espresso machine,” says Dan.
 “This might not mean much; however, pressure provides that beautiful body and crema.”